Demindiro/qsh/README.md

 The main mechanism for exchanging data with programs are streams: data is continuously written and read from a stream.

+in `qsh`, streams and strings are identical from an abstract viewpoint.
+In practice they have different performance characteristics: while strings are stored entirely in memory, streams instead only buffer a portion of data at any time.
+This makes them ideal for exchanging a large amount of data.

 Estabilishing a stream from one program to another is done through pipes.
 Each pipe has exactly one input and one output, i.e.: